nemo0622/pokeemerald-expansion/README.md

     - Continue implementing GBC sprites of Pokémon
     - Create Sabella GBC battle sprite (replaces Roxanne sprite)
     - Rework Team Chimera to resemble the Cult of Kosmos
-    - Determine Battle Background situation
-        - Plus new orange-themed edit of battle background for Pythios Town and Erinys Path
     - Finalize and Pretty-up the region map
         - Also test Town Map item (no PokéNav!)
 - Work on ideas from note on phone